 Given the circumstances, 2008 wasn’t an ideal time to start a company—particularly not a construction company.
 People weren’t exactly in a position to build.

-With a bigger mission in mind, Sabre’s founders, John Cyrier and Matt Lutz took a risk and started one anyway.
-Todd Reimers and Mark McDonald soon joined and brought with them their own unique skill sets that rounded out the Sabre Commercial leadership team.
+With a bigger mission in mind, Sabre’s founders, John Cyrier, Matt Lutz and Todd Reimers took a risk and started one anyway.

 We attribute the fact that we’re not only still here, but thriving, to the uncommon way we approach construction.
 Most imagine construction as a sterile and pragmatic process: nails, scaffolding, nameless “workers” in hard hats.
 That’s not how we see it.
 That’s not how we build.